 I’ve attached a chart that shows the results from a study performed a few years ago at the U of Tampa Human Performance Lab.
 It compared Helix training to a traditional elliptical.
 In virtually every muscle group from “the core to the floor”, Helix training creates up to 44% MORE muscle activation than an elliptical.
 This is why Helix training is so effective and also why you don’t necessarily have to do it for 45 minutes to get the results you want.
 Even 15 to 20 minutes on a Helix, especially if you integrate high intensity intervals, will get you amazing benefits.
 You’ll literally see areas shaping up in record time.
 The average person using a Helix tends to get very motivated because they see results FAST and they see results in areas they’ve never been able to effectively train with cardio – the glutes, inner/outer thigh, and core.

-We LOVE that Andrea did her research and has our latest Residential model in her home, so to check it out for yourself use the link https://helixco.com/helix-locator/authorized-dealers/ to locate the Helix dealer nearest you, and use promo code Andrea200 for $200 off MSRP on a Helix H1000 Touch!
+We LOVE that Andrea did her research and has our latest Residential model in her home, so to check it out for yourself use the link https://helixco.com/helix-locator/authorized-dealers/ to locate the Helix dealer nearest you!

 ¹ “Best Cardio Machine for Inner/Outer Thighs, Glutes, and Core” by Andrea Calle, AndreaCalleBlog.com, 8/31/2017, Article Link